The amount of paperwork and

 3. Daily paperwork can possibly be combined into a weekly document that is filled out daily but filed weekly.
-Same for weekly paperwork; it can be combined into monthly or quarterly.
+Same for weekly paperwork; that combined into monthly or quarterly.

 4. For training records, move to a roster instead of individual documents.
 I prefer a pre-printed one where employees sign by their names.
 You can even have a monthly new hire training roster to reduce the new hire paperwork.

 A. The purpose of quizzes is to test the trainee’s understanding of the material.
 However, most times the quizzes are never scored, reviewed, or re-taken.
 And many times they reviewed questions and answers directly after the quiz allowing for trainees to fill in the answers.
 This will never hold up in court as proof that they understood the training.

 B. A better judge of training effectiveness is to conduct follow-up observations of a department or employee.
 This shows that they are applying what they learned directly in their work.

 C. Some regulations require quizzes, and some work activities are so safety-sensitive that you need to include a quiz in training.
 Limit your quizzes to these situations and you will have the time to do the quizzes right as well as limit your paperwork.

 HOW MUCH IS IT COSTING YOUR COMPANY